panhia-thao/JavaScript.md/ztm/goals.md

 I want to be a full stack coder
 I want to fly on business class
-I want to have a real estate profile of 8 million dollar.
+I want to have a real estate profile of 8 million dollars.
 I want create my own app
 I want to be happy.
 I want to be financial successful